 What is a Complete Digestive Analysis?

 You are what you eat?

-At Tru Health Medicine we like to say that you are not only what you eat but also what you digest and absorb from what you eat.
-A healthy diet is essential for health, however, proper digestion and absorption of nutrients as well as proper elimination of waste products is equally important.
+At Tru Health Medicine we like to say that you are not only what you eat, but also what you digest and absorb from what you eat.
+A healthy diet is essential for your quality of life.
+However, proper digestion and absorption of nutrients (in addition to the proper elimination of waste products) is equally important.
 Having poor digestion can negatively impact many aspects of your health and result in poor immune function, changes in mood (including depression and anxiety), headaches, joint pain, allergies, inflammation, and fatigue.

 At Tru Health Medicine we believe good health starts with good digestion.
 We offer comprehensive digestive analysis tests that can help identify the causes for your gastrointestinal symptoms.
 Causes for common gastrointestinal complaints such as reflux, abdominal pain, bloating, indigestion, constipation, and digestion include: